mbishram/wordpress-demo/README.md

 ## Demo Theme

+There are two types of themes in this project, hybrid theme and block theme.

-The demo theme created by Sage are located at `/web/app/themes/hybrid-demo`.
+Hybrid themes are located at `/web/app/themes/hybrid-demo`.
+They are created using [Sage](https://roots.io/sage/).

+For block themes, they are located at `/web/app/themes/block-demo` and are created using [Create Block Theme](https://wordpress.org/plugins/create-block-theme/) plugin's blank theme template.

-For more details on how to run it, see `README.md` file in the same directory.
+For more details on how to run them, see `README.md` file on each of the theme's root directory.

 ## Sample Data

-Sample data used for testing purposes are located at `/data`.
-You can use [Wordpress' import tool](https://wordpress.com/support/import/import-a-sites-content/) to import them.
+Sample data used for testing purposes are located at `/data` which you can use with [Wordpress' import tool](https://wordpress.com/support/import/import-a-sites-content/) to import them.